notsatan/kodi-strm/readme.md

 With a little help of [custom arguments](#custom-arguments) supported by the script, you can set up the script to be run on fixed intervals (with pre-fixed parameters).

-For example, I'm on Linux, I've setup a [systemd.service](https://man7.org/linux/man-pages/man5/systemd.service.5.html) to run this script once every couple of days.
+For example, I'm on Linux, I've setup a [systemd.service][systemd] to run this script once every couple of days.
 At every run, the script scans a folder from Google Drive, and places it inside an existing Kodi library.

 Whenever I open up Kodi, it automatically scrapes the new files, and adds them to my library.
 And so, my system automatically fetches any updates on Google Drive, syncs